aws-ia/terraform-awscc-dropshare/README.md

 Should you wish to provide a different IP retrieval service, you can update the `iam_ip_address_retrieval_service` variable with the URL to a service you trust.
 See [variables.tf](https://github.com/aws-ia/terraform-module-awscc-dropshare/blob/main/variables.tf) and [iam.tf](https://github.com/aws-ia/terraform-module-awscc-dropshare/blob/main/iam.tf) for more information.

+The [HTTP data source](https://registry.terraform.io/providers/hashicorp/http/latest/docs/data-sources/http) may display a warning if the underlying retrieval services not expose a Content-Type that is compatible with the data source.

 ## Author Information

 This repository is maintained by the contributors listed on [GitHub](https://github.com/aws-ia/terraform-module-awscc-dropshare/graphs/contributors).